gbif/hp-bison/stories.md

 filters:
   # Content Type Filter (Optional)
-  # Define which types of content to display.
+  # Define which types of content to display by uncommenting.
 If unspecified, all types are shown.
   contentType:
-    - DATA_USE
+    - DATA_US
-    # Uncomment below to add more content types:
     - NEWS
     - EVENT
     - LITERATURE

   # Display Limit (Optional)
   # Set the number of items to showcase.
 Default is 6.